MECO Analysis

 The valuable outcome

-Understanding of the product life cycle of the product
+Understanding of the product life cycle of the product and pinpointing of environmental hotspots.

 Preparation for use